MOHasssan12/Embedded-Linux/Embedded_linux_tasks/buildroot/README.md

 5) Verify the Installation

-After the build completes, verify that the simpleapp executable is included in your root filesystem image.
+After the build completes, verify that the helloapp executable is included in your root filesystem image.
 You can check the built filesystem image or run it in your target environment.